olczi095/snake-game/README.md

 The game chooses randomly a donut for your snake.
 There are six kinds of donuts to choose from and image of snake is always the same.
 Your goal (as a snake) is to eat as many donuts as you can.
 Remember that snake's head can't touch the snake's body and the edge of the game board.
 If it happenes, the snake will stop and your game wil be over :(
 ## Installation
-For Python 3.11.0 at first you need to install the right version of PyGame in the terminal:
+For Python 3.11.0 you need to install the right version of PyGame in the terminal:
 ```bash
 pip install pygame==2.1.3.dev8
 ```